mdb/ensure-unpublished-release-action/README.md

     # Required; a GitHub access token (typically `secrets.GITHUB_TOKEN`)
     token:

-    # Optional; if the specified skip-message-pattern is present in the specified
+    # Optional; if the specified skip-commit-message-pattern is present in the
-    # commit-message, skip unpublished release tag evaluation and succeed
+    # specified commit-message, do not fail, regardless of whether the release
+    # exists or not.
-    # If set, requires commit_message.
+    # If set, requires commit-message.
     # Example:
     # skip-commit-message-pattern: [skip ensure-version]
     skip-commit-message-pattern: